lazarus4/Beforth/architecture/VM.md

 - 110s = ajump: k12/k28 = absolute PC
 - 111s = acall: k12/k28 = absolute PC

 The *s* bit indicates instruction size.
 If '1', 16-bit immediate data follows.
 This covers most literals.
-Extremely large literals can be formed by compiling a 28-bit literal and an additional *xlit* opcode to shift in the remaining 4 bits.
+Extremely large literals can be formed by compiling a 28-bit literal and an additional *x#* opcode to shift in the remaining 4 bits.

 The assembler uses blank delimited tokens to assemble the instructions.
 Tokens are looked up in a wordlist and executed, or converted to a number.
 The token names are listed below:

 ### \[1]:
 The long immediate (s=1) produces a 18-bit k with the upper 14 bits equal to the ret bit. k[17:2] may be used for special modifiers.
 For example, memory fetch and store can represent a type.

 If the *ret* bit is set, a return is executed with the opcode.
 With a hardware implementation, the return would be initiated first (PC popped) and then the instruction executed while the branch is in progress.
 The VM should do it this way.
+When there are also pushes/pops included in the instruction (see *stack* field), the *ret* executes first, pushes execute next, and pops execute last.

+When the instruction executes a push, the instruction should assume it's executing at the same time as the push.
+That means using the SP value from before the push.
+No such accommodation is needed with the pop because it's post-decrementing.

 The 4-bit *stack* field (one pair each for data and return stacks) tell the hardware what kind of push operations go with this opcode:

 - 00 = nothing to do
-- 01 = push T or R to the data/return stack (mem[--SP/RP]) before/upon executing the instruction.
+- 01 = push T/N or R to the data/return stack (mem[--SP/RP]) before/upon executing the instruction.
-- 10 = pop T or R from the data stack (mem[SP/RP++]) after/upon executing the instruction.
+- 10 = pop T/N or R from the data stack (mem[SP/RP++]) after/upon executing the instruction.

 Tokens for the above: `ret` `dup` `push` `drop` `pop`

 The k[1:0] bits may be used to address two instances of TOS.
-There are two instances of A. The default k is 0.
+There are two instances of A, an address register used for fetch/store.
+The default k is 0.

 Tokens that change k are: `s1` `d1`

 Disassembly order: ret, pushes, k, opcode, pops

+There are two instances of the TOS, like a two-headed snake.
+The default is T[0], but T[1] is available in cases where it wouldn't add any execution delay.
+A common problem in Forth is having a little extra state and not having a handy place to stash it.
+The only downside is with interrupts, which tend to be troublesome from a verification standpoint.
+Forth does just fine without interrupts.
+A useful way of handling interrupts is to tweak the RET instruction.
+If an "interrupt" is pending, jump to the interrupt code instead of popping the return address.
+That's outside the scope of the VM.
+Conceptually, it's like the Forth technique of waking a clean-up task after an ISR, with the low level part expected to be handled in hardware.

 **op1=0** Load T[d] with a data source. k[1]=s, k[0]=d.
 The sources are:
 - `0` shl  Left shifted T[s].
-- `1` rol  Rotate Left T[s].
+- `1` rol  Rotate Left T[s] through carry.
 - `2` asr  Right shifted T[s].
-- `3` ror  Right Right T[s].
+- `3` ror  Right Right T[s] through carry.
-- `4` shr  Right shifted T[s] (unsigned).
+- `4` shr  Right shifted T[s], unsigned.
-- `5` cy@  s=0: Carry out of last add or shift.
+- `5` n  s=0: N.
 - `5` r  s=1: R.
 - `6` @ac  cm[A[s]], optional type = k[4:3]: {cell, short, byte, cell}
 - `7` @ac+  cm[A[s]++], optional type = k[4:3]: {cell, short, byte, cell}